kimplove/kimon/README.md

 # kimon
 A Process Monitoring Script using ps and iostat

-This script is written by python language and very simple with single file.
+This script is written by python language and very simple.

 Prerequisites
 1. Python 2